 - La Terraza at Hotel Inglaterra — You can enjoy crafted cocktails at this modern and stylish rooftop bar which offers a 360° view of the entire city skyline!
 You can also book a stay with them.

 The last activity on your Seville itinerary will be all about enjoying the culinary delights of the city.
 I recommend joining an organized food tour such as the Seville Tapas Crawl Tour.
 Your tour guide will take you to 5 different tapas bars that are away from the touristy areas to really give you a local and authentic experience.
 You’ll also get to learn all about Spanish food, history, and culture while tasting the best local specialties!
-The food you’ll be eating on this tour is the equivalent of a full meal, but if you’d rather just sit down at a restaurant instead, then I recommend La Brunilda for some equally tasty and creative tapas.
+The food you’ll be eating on this tour is the equivalent of a full meal, and it’s an experience not to miss if you want to fully immerse yourself in the local culture!

 Alternative 2 Days in Seville Itinerary